kairismatique/perfusion_and_tissue_damage_IRP_2026/docs/files/pipeline.rst

 In order to run the simulation, you should run the following pipeline steps:

 1. **Extract Meshes**:
-   - Unpack `brain_meshes.tar.xz` into the project directory.
+   - Unpack `brain_meshes.tar.xz` into the project directory.²
    - You can use

 2. **Initialize Permeability**: